odojs/odo/README.md

 ```

+'odo/express' needs to be included in the systems array after any plugins wanting web context.

 ## [Restify](http://mcavage.me/node-restify/)
 The api context is based around restify.
 Plugins exposed in the api context are given the opportunity to register against different parts of restify to define routes and extend the restify system.

-Needs to be after any plugins wanting api context in the systems array.

 ```coffee
 define ['odo/restify'], (restify) ->